 Nothing says Halloween more than a glowing display of Jack-O-Lanterns.
-Filling them with candles and then inviting multiple kids hopped up on school party cupcakes and pure adrenalin all on your porch at the same time is a recipe for disaster.
-Fortunately, there are now lots of options to illuminate your pumpkins without having to resort to open flames.
+Filling them with candles, and then inviting multiple kids hopped up on school party cupcakes and pure adrenalin, on your porch at the same time is a recipe for disaster.
+Fortunately, there are now lots of options to illuminate your pumpkins, without having to resort to open flames.
 Battery-powered candles can be found anywhere.
-Flashlights are a quick and easy fix, too, if you can get them to fit inside.
+Flashlights are a quick and easy fix too, if you can get them to fit inside.
 Or, you can go the LED route.
 Battery Operated LEDs work great, and do not require you to run extension cords, which can be a tripping hazard.
 Red twinkle lights look great in your Christmas display, and can signal gory delight on October 31st.
-Use the green LED lights from your holiday porch display to cast a wicked green glow on your porch.
+Use the green LED lights from your holiday display, to case a wicked green glow on your porch.
 Or check out our Halloween LEDs - Available in Halloween Colors like Witches Purple, Pumpkin Orange, and Frankenstein Lime, and strung on black wire, they are perfect for all your Halloween decorating needs.
-And if you use your LEDs, you can leave your display going late into the night leading up to the big night without wasting energy or worrying about the fire hazard.
+And if you use LEDs, you can leave your display going late into the night, without wasting energy or worrying about a fire hazard.

 Check out HolidayLEDs.com’s Halloween Board on Pinterest for more ideas!